Naturality and functoriality in involutive Heegaard Floer homology: Introduction

 The constructions of this paper rely on a model for the involution $\iota$, used in our previous paper \cite{HHSZExact}, based on the procedure of \emph{doubling} a Heegaard diagram.
 We now briefly recall this model.
 If $\Sigma$ is a Heegaard splitting of $Y$, containing a basepoint $w$, we construct another Heegaard splitting $D(\Sigma)$ of $Y$, with $D(\Sigma)\iso \Sigma\# \bar{\Sigma}$, which is embedded as the boundary of a regular neighborhood of $\Sigma\setminus N(w)$.
 A schematic appears in Figure \ref{fig:double}.
 The attaching curves for doubled diagrams are described in Section~\ref{sec:doubling-def}.
 An important property of the doubling operation is that if $\cH$ is a diagram for $Y$, and $D(\cH)$ is a double, then the maps relating $\CF^-(\cH)$ and $\CF^-(D(\cH))$ have a conceptually simple form, and similarly for the maps from $\CF^-(D(\cH))$ to $\CF^-(\bar{\cH})$; see Section \ref{sec:doubling-model-manifolds}.
 (Doubled Heegaard diagrams had previously been considered in \cite{ZemDuality}, \cite{JZContactHandles}, and \cite{JZStabilizationDistance}.)

 The proofs in the present paper require additional variations of this model for the involution, based on adding extra basepoints or extra tubes between the two copies of $\Sigma$ and $\bar \Sigma$.
 In the 3-manifold case, we begin by describing transition maps between the involutive complexes associated to Heegaard diagrams for a 3-manifold which are related by \emph{elementary equivalences} in terms of maps on the complexes associated to the doubled diagrams, and define maps for general handleslide equivalences as compositions of the maps for elementary equivalences.
 However, it is somewhat difficult to see that this construction fails to depend on the sequence of elementary equivalences chosen.
 To show this, we consider an expanded version of this model, in which an additional basepoint and pair of curves are added in the doubling region.
 We introduce this model in detail in Section~\ref{sec:expanded-def}.
 Using this model we define transition maps for handleslide equivalences which are more obviously invariant of the choices involved, and then use this to prove invariance of the transition maps for the standard doubling model.
 In the case of knots and links, our situation is somewhat more technically complex, so for simplicity we in fact work solely with the analog of the expanded model for the involution.
+Throughout, the curve-counting arguments in our computations rely heavily on the cylindrical formulation of \cite{LipshitzCylindrical}.

+\begin{rem} We emphasize here that there are two possible doubling models one could use to construct the map $\iota$ and our cobordism maps.
+The model described above and pictured in Figure~\ref{fig:double} is called the \emph{beta-doubling} model of the involution; the analogous construction with the roles of the alpha and beta curves reversed is the \emph{alpha-doubling} model.
+This distinction is examined more closely in Section~\ref{sec:models}.
+Our techniques also show naturality and functoriality for involutive Heegaard Floer homology constructed using the alpha-doubling model.
+We do not, however, attempt to relate these two models. \end{rem}